IQSS/dataverse/doc/sphinx-guides/source/api/external-tools.rst

     toolUrl                      The **base URL** of the tool before query parameters are added.

-    contentType                  File level tools operate on a specific **file type** (content type or MIME type).
-Dataset level tools do not use contentType.
+    contentType                  Dataset level tools do not use contentType.
+File level tools operate on a specific **file type** (content type or MIME type).
+For example, if your tool is for PDFs, use "application/pdf" as the contentType.
+If you leave out a contentType for file level tools, "text/tab-separated-values" will be used but you should not rely on this behavior as it may be removed in the future.

     toolParameters               **Query parameters** are supported and described below.